haskell-waargonaut/waargonaut/README.md

 after parsing and then re-printing.
 There is no loss of information.

 This provides a solid foundation to build upon.

+**NB:** The actual code will of course return values that account for the possibility of failure.
+Computers being what they are.

 ### TODO(s)